danfred360/vibe-emulator/readme.md

 # twitter bot using gpt-3
-Currently this project will lookup a user by @ on twitter and export a json of tweets.
+Currently this project will lookup a user by @ on twitter and export a JSONL file composed of three word prompts and resulting tweets to be used to fine tune an openai model.

-## Running project
+## Running project to generate training JSONL
 *Note: requires python3.10 and python3.10-venv*
 ```bash
 chmod +x local-env.sh